Uni-Fusion: Universal Continuous Mapping: Introduction

-We consider that there does not exist such a model to operate all types of data for all perception needs of robot.
-Therefore, based on that encoder, we introduce Uni-Fusion, a universal model for all types of data, that produces continuous maps.
-A selected set of examples of ``what Uni-Fusion can do'' is shown in~\cref{fig:cover}.
-Given various types of input data, our Uni-Fusion is capable to encode and produce continuous maps for surfaces, color, styles, and more.
-To better explore the potential of such a model, we even construct an field for high dimensional CLIP-embedding~\cite{ghiasi2022scaling}.
+We believe that there dose not exist such a model that can handle every aspect of robot perception.
+Therefore, based on this encoder, we introduce Uni-Fusion, a universal model for all types of data that generates continuous maps.
+A selected set of examples of ``what Uni-Fusion can do'' is presented in~\cref{fig:cover}.
+With various input data, our Uni-Fusion model efficiently encodes and generates continuous maps for surfaces, colors, styles, and more.
+To further explore the potential of this model, we even construct a field for high-dimensional CLIP embedding~\cite{ghiasi2022scaling}.

-The contribution of this paper are as follows: \begin{itemize} \item we propose an universal encoding-decoding model for local information that does not require any training, \item we introduce the first universal continuous mapping model for construction of continuous surfaces and various surface property fields, even for high dimensional features, such as CLIP-embeddings. \item we implement applications to demonstrate the capabilities: (1) Incremental surface \& color reconstruction, (2) 2D-to-3D transfer on 3D canvas, (3) open-vocabulary scene understanding. \end{itemize}
+The contributions of this work are as follows: \begin{itemize} \item we propose a universal encoding-decoding model for local information that does not require any training, \item we present the first universal continuous mapping model, capable of constructing continuous surfaces and various surface property fields, including high-dimensional features such as CLIP embeddings. \item we implement applications to demonstrate the capabilities of our proposed model, including: (1) incremental surface \& color reconstruction, (2) 2D-to-3D transfer on a 3D canvas, (3) open-vocabulary scene understanding. \end{itemize} \textit{Content Overview:} In \cref{sec:related_works}, we provide an overview of related works.
+Then, in~\cref{sec:UE} and~\cref{sec:UCM}, we present the Universal Encoder and the Uni-Fusion model, a universal continuous mapping framework built upon that encoder.
+Afterwards, in~\cref{sec:apps}, we showcase the broad applicability of Uni-Fusion by presenting a number of applications in different scenarios.
+The capabilities of Uni-Fusion are evaluated in~\cref{sec:exp}.
+Finally, we outline the future directions and conclude this paper.

-\paragraph*{Content Overview} In the following we review related works (\cref{sec:related_works}).
-We first introduce the continues mapping developed from 2D scenes to 3D scenes.
-Then we discuss about the importance of recent state-of-the-art (SOTA) of neural implicit-based reconstructions.
-Then, we introduce the development of Kernel methods where our method is belonging to.
-Afterwards, in~\cref{sec:UE} and~\cref{sec:UCM}, we respectively introduce the universal encoder and the universal continuous mapping model Uni-Fusion that based on such a encoder.
-Finally, in~\cref{sec:apps}, we implement a series of applications to demonstrate the wide applicability of Uni-Fusion in various scenarios.
-The evaluation of Uni-Fusion is given in~\cref{sec:exp} to demonstrate its high capabilities.
-In the end, we describe the future work of the Uni-Fusion project and conclude the paper.